Year 2000

 We were impressed with the present and potential set up there.
 It was reassuring that a CF Unit for adults was developing in Sheffield – and not before time.
 We were able to provide Frank Edenborough with a detailed report confirming that his unit was quite satisfactory, had potential and would fill an obvious need, not only for adults from Sheffield also from towns around who needed a specialist adult centre.
 Subsequently I frequently heard that young adult patients were now being transferred from the Children’s Hospital.

-July 31st.
+3.7.2000.
 Visit the relatively new Conference Centre in the centre of Birmingham

 Birmingham International Conference Centre